atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 typedef void (*DebugCallback)(const char* str);
 {% endhighlight %}

-I can then use the types `UnityDebugCallback` and `DebugCallback` to receive functions from Unity and Unreal Engine, and this system works, again, on Linux, Mac and Windows.
+I can then use the types `UnityDebugCallback` and `DebugCallback` to receive functions respectively from Unity and any other system, and this system works, again, on Linux, Mac and Windows.

 ## Conclusion
 That's about all I have to say about this project when it comes to the build system and how I abstracted everything to work on Mac, Linux and Windows across Unreal Engine, Unity and anything else that can import C functions.
 I tend to dislike blog posts that beat around the bush and I attempted to keep the information condensed, I hope it was informative for whoever reads this.
-Good luck!
+Good luck with your own project!